- What does notarization mean?

 To notarize a document means to obtain a legal confirmation that the presented copy of the original document is valid.

-Who can and where to notarize your documents?
+- Who can notarize and where to notarize your documents?

-Note: Any certified notary from your country is eligible to notarize your documents for this purpose.
-Please reach out to your school/Ministry of Education or the notary board in your country for reference of where you can find the notary in your country.
+Any certified notary from your country is eligible to notarize your documents for education purposes.
+Please reach out to your Ministry of Education, the Rwandan Embassy, or the Notary Board in your country for reference of where you can find the notary in your country.

 If you are in Rwanda, we recommend contacting the following notary, if you do not know how to find one yourself: